Zellij: Generalization across the region (14th to 15th centuries)

-The epigraphic friezes in Marinid tilework, which typically topped the main mosaic dadoes, were made through a different technique known more widely as sgraffito (from the Italian word for "scratched").
+The epigraphic friezes in Marinid tilework, which typically topped the main mosaic dadoes, were made using sgraffito (from the Italian word for "scratched").
 In this technique, square panels were glazed in a black colour and the glaze was then chipped away around the desired motif, leaving the Arabic inscription and other decorative flourishes in black relief against a bare earth ground.
-Occasionally the earth background is covered with a white coating, and on some occasions a green glaze is used instead of black in order to leave a green motif in relief.
+Occasionally the earth background is covered with a white coating, and on some occasions a green glaze is used instead of black, leaving a green motif in relief.
 An example of the latter is seen on the ceramic decoration of the minaret of the Bou Inania Madrasa in Fez (1350–1355), within the sunken spaces of the sebka motif.

 Later history (16th century and after)

 In the 16th century, most of North Africa came under Ottoman rule.
 In Algeria, the indigenous zellij style was mostly supplanted by small square tiles imported from Europe – especially from Italy, Spain, and Delft – and sometimes from Tunis.
 Some examples of more traditional mosaic tiles found in this late period may have continued to be produced in Tlemcen.
 In Tunisia, another style of tile decoration, Qallaline tiles, became common during the 18th century and was produced locally.
 It consisted of square panels of fixed size, painted with scenes and flowers, in a technique similar to Italian maiolica rather than to the earlier mosaic technique.